Validitron/k8s-node-instance-decorator/README.md

 ### Prerequisites
 You will need:
 - An AWS EKS cluster with at least one node group, and the ARN associated with this cluster.
 - An AWS ECR repository into which to deploy the operator image, and the URI associated with this repository.
+The URI can be obtained from the AWS web console or CLI.
 - Local installations of golang, kubectl, aws-cli and helm.
 On Windows, these should be installed within WSL.
 - Local installation of script-runner, if intending to use scripted IAM role/policy creation.
+- A Kubernetes namespace into which to install the operator.
+This namespace must exist and be specified using the {NAMESPACE} parameter below.
+-
     **NOTE:** The .kubeconfig associated with the WSL kubectl is *NOT* the same as the one used in Windows.
 Verify cluster access within WSL using `kubectl config get-contexts` and, if  necessary, add the required context using e.g. `aws --region {aws.region} eks update-kubeconfig --name {cluster.name}`.